Tracnac/orasql/README.md

                   (if the xls file already exists a new sheet is created) -of string
             Output file (default "/dev/stdout")
+            xlsx[:sheetName] ("books.xlsx:My_Sheet" will create a Sheet named "My_Sheet"
-    -i  { pipe, sql, json, dir }
+                              if the sheet already exists it will be deleted, so beware of referenced values from this sheet to an another one) -i  { pipe, sql, json, dir }
             pipe Read from stdin
             sql  Read the query from file